SevereOverfl0w/blog/_posts/2014-06-2-introducing-krympa.markdown

 tags: [python, pyramid]
 ---

-I have just finished building 0.0.0 of Krympa, my URL shortener built in Pyramid /Python.
+I have just finished building 0.0.0 of [Krympa](http://github.com/SevereOverfl0w/Krympa), my URL shortener built in Pyramid/Python.
 It was an interesting experience.
 I based a lot of the code on Flask-Dwarfr, my Flask based URL shortener.

 From an outwards view, Flask was MUCH simpler to implement and design, the code